Earth has come to term. It's time to leave home.

 of materials better suited for creating an industrial revolution and residential sprawl in Earth-orbital

 space.
 Intelligent Design strikes again?

-space colonization as increasingly attractive and commonsensical and might feel its pull with increasing urgency, as Earth becomes less and less hospitable to healthy living and to democratic ideals.
+space colonization as an increasingly attractive and commonsensical project and might feel its pull with increasing urgency, as Earth becomes less and less hospitable to healthy living and to democratic ideals.

 A new order